djpabloac/elasticsearch-docker/README.md

 In a terminal type the following command `docker --version`, then enter.
 The result should be like the following example `Docker version 20.10.10, build b485636`.

+Note:
-Note: The result will be the same or different depending on the version you have installed.
+    - The result will be the same or different depending on the version you have installed.
+    - Change the version of [Elasticsearch](https://www.elastic.co/es/elasticsearch/ "Elasticsearch") to the one you are going to use.

 ##### Setting